a story of hope

 Two weary travellers meet.
 They are suspicious of each other.
 They share a story to try to establish trust.
-The story of Pandora.
+Together they tell the story of Pandora.

 Pandora is a play for young people about big ideas.
 About holding on to trust and hope and working together in an uncertain and selfish world.
 All presented with the sensitivity and fun that goes with thirty years of writing and performing for young audiences.
-Music is a prominent feature of this production.
+Original music plays a prominent part in this production.

 It serves as a wonderful introduction to a classic Greek Myth but also engages children with wider questions of who we are and how we live our lives.
 And of course it features the fine acting and inventive story-telling expected of a multi story production!